 Tamil children, Valparai, West Ghats, Tamil Nadu (top), and Tarangambadi (Tranquebar), Tamil Nadu.
 (Photos copyright © by Kaj Halberg)

 Hindu beggar with immaculately combed hair and beard, Varanasi, India.
 (Photo copyright © by Kaj Halberg)

-Arab, enjoying his meal, Iraq.
+Arab, enjoying his meal, southern Iraq.
 (Photo copyright © by Kaj Halberg)

 Nepal is home to a multitude of peoples of Mongoloid, Aryan, and mixed origin.